Skip to main content

 Frequently Asked Questions about our Finances

 When a school corporation needs to finance a construction or renovation project, it issues bonds—borrowing money that is paid back over time.
 Large construction and renovation projects are paid for through MCCSC’s Debt Service Fund, which by Indiana law can only be used to repay bonds and other long-term debt.
-The Debt Service Fund gains revenue through local property tax revenue at a rate certified by the Indiana Department of Local Government Finance, based on the bond repayment schedule.
+The Debt Service Fund gains revenue through local property tax revenue, based on the bond repayment schedule.
 That is why MCCSC may have funding available to complete construction, but it cannot use that funding for any other purposes, such as employee wages and benefits.

 *2025 expenditures will be available by March of 2026.
 This is because actual expenditures are available after the financial data has been certified by the Indiana Department of Local Government Finance (DLGF) after each fiscal year ends.